-For anybody considering getting a variable voltage ecig, there are vape pens (like the Pro Series 3X or the Tracer Twist) that offer the feature, and they do offer many benefits.
+For anybody considering getting a variable voltage ecig, there are vape pens that offer the feature, and they do offer many benefits.
 The biggest is that they allow you to get the best flavor and vapor out of your e-liquid, by adjusting the settings until you find the optimal one for your preferences.
 The performance is also more consistent than with basic devices, which tend to put out lower voltages as the battery loses charge.

 All-in-One E-Cigs: Are They Worth It?

 One trend in the vaping industry is towards “all-in-one” style devices, and the VAIO Go and the eGo AIO are both examples of this type of e-cig.
 Unlike traditional two-piece designs – where the battery and tank come separately and you can change the tank freely – these devices incorporate both parts into a single, unified device.
 This might seem like a downside in some ways (because you’re stuck with one tank), but for a new vaper there are many advantages to this type of e-cigarette.